Krak9n/Krak9n/README.md

 ### Who am i?

-I am a begginer in Game Development.
+I am a begginer Game Development.

 Work with various of languages and frameworks.